Are you buying a real Christmas tree this year? This guide is full of tips and advice to help you choose the best real Christmas tree for your home.

-It’s hard to beat the impact of a real tree laden with all your treasured family decorations – even if those decorations are all in one small area thanks to the kids’ creative efforts!
+It’s hard to beat the impact of a real Christmas tree laden with all your treasured family Christmas decorations – even if those decorations are all in one small area thanks to the kids’ creative efforts!

 The main aim here is to pick a tree that has been cut down as recently as possible.
 It’s the same principle as cut flowers; the fresher the tree, the longer it will look good for.

 To help you work out if a tree is relatively fresh, look at the needles.
 They should be flexible and shiny, with no brown, brittle or withered ones.
 You can also give the branches a shake; if lots of needles fall off, the tree isn’t fresh.

 Another tell-tale sign of a fresh tree is a rich colour, and a good scent.

 Once you’re happy that the trees you’re choosing from are nice and fresh, it’s time to find the perfect Christmas tree for your home.
 This is where those measurements come in very handy.

 Don’t be afraid to ask for a tree to be unwrapped – it’s impossible to measure it properly otherwise.

 It’s also a good idea to pay attention to the shape and distribution of the branches.
 Are they strong enough to support lights and decorations?
 Are they fairly evenly spaced?
 You can trim them if you need to, but ideally you want a tree that doesn’t require much pruning to make it fit the space you have.